Skip to content

 Section 504 Home Repair Program

-Purpose: Provides provision to finance repairs to remove health and safety hazards
+• Purpose: Provides a provision to finance repairs to remove health and safety hazards

 Local City and County Grant Programs

-Purpose: Depending on area, typically focusing around home emergencies and energy efficiency
+• Purpose: Depending on the area, typically focusing on home emergencies and energy efficiency

-Applying for home improvement grants involves several steps to establish eligibility and obtain highest possibility approvals.
+Applying for home improvement grants involves several steps to establish eligibility and obtain the highest possible approvals.

-Researching Grants: First, decide which grants you can apply to.
+First, decide which grants you can apply for.
 Consult governmental websites, agencies that offer assistance in providing housing, and non-profit organizations as reliable sources of information.

-Verify Eligibility Requirements: Read each grant’s eligibility requirements thoroughly.
-Check to confirm that you have met the requirements regarding income, age, veterans status, and property.
+Read each grant’s eligibility requirements thoroughly.
+Check to confirm that you have met the requirements regarding income, age, veteran status, and property.

-Collect Documents Needed: Collect necessary documents such as proof of income, homeownership documents, identification documents, and breakdowns in detailed form of estimated repairs to the home.
+Collect necessary documents such as proof of income, homeownership documents, identification documents, and breakdowns in a detailed form of estimated repairs to the home.

 Tips For Successful Applications

-Researching Potential Grants: Seek out grants that match your specific requirements and qualification.
+• Researching Potential Grants: Seek out grants that match your specific requirements and qualifications.

 Additional Financial Assistance Options